Bikeman868/Prius/README.md

 is uses often produces higher performance results than hand coding ADO.Net.

-Apart from being convenient and fast, Prius also adds enterprise level features like measuring database performance, and switching to alternate connections, and throttling database access to allow the database to recover from performance bottlenecks, and master/slave replication scenarios.
+Apart from being convenient and fast, Prius also adds enterprise level features like measuring database performance and switching to alternate connections, and throttling database access to allow the database to recover from performance bottlenecks, and master/slave replication scenarios.